nats-io/natscli/AUTH.md

  No revocations found
 ```

-The other side needs to import it, lets create a new account and import it:
+The other side needs to import it:

 ```
-# nats auth acct add OTHER --defaults
 # nats auth a import add "MyAccount abc" "a.b.c.>" OTHER
 ?
 Select the Source account ADNJMEHSIAQAE3X5EKGABVVOFX3GECHZKG6M4DK72ZDHEPQ5YW4CA3OF
 Import info for MyAccount abc importing a.b.c.>